avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 #### Habitual or Traditional (we've always done it this way)

-Many times decisions are made based on how things were done in the past - in coding projects, people copy pasta something that was done that's similar to their baseline, or in basketball teams, the same offensive scheme is used throughout the years even if the talent is different.
+Many times decisions are made based on how things were done in the past - in coding projects, people copy and paste things that are done that are similar to their baseline-- or in basketball teams, the same offensive scheme is used throughout the years even if the talent is different.

 #### Asking for advice from others / researching online / Debating